gitGalu/cors-json-generators/README.md

 # cors-json-generators

-Python scripts that generates JSON files that can be used with iMiga emulator "Internet Provider" feature.
+Python scripts that generate JSON files that can be used with iMiga emulator "Internet Provider" feature.